Sunday, July 06, 2025

 * Post in this blog as often as possible

-* Post in my Christmas blog as often as possible
+* Post in my Christmas blog every day if at all possible

 * Continue planning for family birthday gifts and crafting any handmade ones